mygosity/eventcontrol/README.md

 Using it like this should show you what options you have with regards to passing arguments (which are all optional).
 Note the order of the arguments received in the exampleCallback.

-I've also provided an exmaple from a react project below.
+I've also provided an example from a react project below.
 This has a nice use case when you need an event to fire without actually changing any props and you don't want to add too much code to hook up something like redux.

 ```javascript